mkohler/cython_swig/README.rst

 .. class:: handout

-    The first case is the most straight-forward.
+    The first possibility is the most straight-forward.
 The import statement caused the Python interpreter to load a .pyc file into memory.
 I'm sure you've seen PYC files before.
-They contain architecture-neutral python byte-codes.
-This is _pure_ python code.
+They contain python byte-code.

 import datetime
 ===============